Floki Inu (FLOKI) Price Hits $0.0001 on Major Exchanges

 Floki Inu Token Profile

 Floki Inu launched on July 7th, 2021.
-Floki Inu’s total supply is 9,925,011,393,584 tokens and its circulating supply is 9,317,621,738,535 tokens.
+Floki Inu’s total supply is 9,918,237,510,585 tokens and its circulating supply is 9,317,621,738,535 tokens.
+Floki Inu’s official Twitter account is @realflokiinu and its Facebook page is accessible here.
 The official website for Floki Inu is floki.com.
+The official message board for Floki Inu is realflokiinu.medium.com.
 The Reddit community for Floki Inu is https://reddit.com/r/floki and the currency’s Github account can be viewed here.
-Floki Inu’s official message board is realflokiinu.medium.com.
-Floki Inu’s official Twitter account is @realflokiinu and its Facebook page is accessible here.

-It is usually not possible to purchase alternative cryptocurrencies such as Floki Inu directly using US dollars.
-Investors seeking to acquire Floki Inu should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Floki Inu using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Floki Inu directly using U.S. dollars.
+Investors seeking to acquire Floki Inu should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Floki Inu using one of the exchanges listed above.

 Receive News & Updates for Floki Inu Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Floki Inu and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.